-Solution for Subproblem D - How to Achieve Economic Proper Coupling
+Solution for Subproblem D - How to Achieve Environmental Proper Coupling

 Please read The Analysis of Subproblem D before reading this page.
 The root cause analysis was so deep and comprehensive it simultaneously identified the root cause, its high leverage point, and its required solution element.
 This is potentially good news because it eliminates speculation about what's the best solution to resolve the root cause, if the root cause is correct.
 The analysis model of the root cause thus includes its own solution, as shown in the causal loop diagram shown later below.

 The heart of the solution is stewardship corporations.
 The sustainability problem arose from the way large for-profit corporations, due to their top goal of profit maximization, think only of themselves.
 To solve the environmental proper coupling problem we need stewards, whose chartered mission is to take care of the common good in some specific manner.